MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/vTrue/New-AzureRmWebApp.md

 ```

 ### -AppServicePlan
-Specifies the name of an App service plan.
+Specifies the name of an Web App service plan.

 ```yaml
 Type: String